 Mid Layers- adding warmth.

 Not to be outdone, Dahlie has fantastic wind protection in their half-zip options with the Comfy sweaters for women and men.
-Ivanhoe also brings the warmth with cozy options in many permutations including the Flisan and Helny for women and the Assar and Pentland Hood for men.

 Outer Layers- the goal is blocking the wind and wet!

-Since Norway is the size of California and clothing philosophies can vary greatly from Tromsø to Kristiansand and all points in between this will not be a complete representation of Nordic trends, but it definitely hits the high points we experienced throughout the country during our time there.
+Since Norway is the size of Montana and clothing philosophies can vary greatly from Tromsø to Kristiansand and all points in between this will not be a complete representation of Nordic trends, but it definitely hits the high points we experienced throughout the country during our time there.